anandpriya/e-commerce/README.md

 ![alt text](https://github.com/anandpriya/e-commerce/blob/main/datamodel.png)

+Same data model will be in Spanish as well.

 Enumeration List:

 Based on new "add product" design, create enum list for each category, like setting possible values for each attribute of product.
 Examples: